 From everything I can tell from the articles I've read, that's basically what's happening.

-But it's not, because he wants to try and turn it into a wedge thing where they're letting the Islamicists, all the immigrants, they're letting them run wild, but you, the producers, they're going to jam you up.
+But it's not because he wants to try and turn it into a wedge thing where they're letting the Islamicists let them run wildly.

 How can you be defensive about food sales and then all of a sudden be like, well, yeah, obviously we need to get rid of all illegal aliens and immigrants and Muslims.

-We need to get rid of all the immigrants, but you should buy pills.
+Just so you know, we need to get rid of all of the immigrants, but you should buy pills.

 From my position, anybody who has any concerns about Alex really being on the up and up and being right about stuff, go check on that behavior and come back and talk to me.

-So Alex on this episode is mostly on the martial law is coming.
+So Alex on this episode is mostly on the like, you know, the martial law is coming.

 Interestingly, the first case of human H5N1 was found in Hong Kong, which, according to Alex's stated policy set, he doesn't believe that's part of China.

-In 2016, researchers at the Icahn School of Medicine at Mount Sinai demonstrated through genetic analysis that that virus traced back to central Mexico.
+In 2016, researchers at the Icon School of Medicine at Mount Sinai demonstrated through genetic analysis that that virus traced back to central Mexico.

 SARS and the current outbreak are fair to say that they started in China, but using that information in any context outside of epidemiology sounds kind of pointless.